humanity-cash/local-currency-contracts/docs/Controller.md

-Administrative and orchestrator contract for the Celo UBI program
+Administrative and orchestrator contract for local currencies